 Empire Home Loans is a Mortgage Broker.
 What is a Mortgage Broker and Why Should You Work with Us?

 The difference between a mortgage broker and a bank is that a mortgage broker doesn’t lend the funds for mortgages.
 Rather, mortgage brokers originate and close home loans between lenders and borrowers.
 Mortgage Brokers partner with a variety of lenders and can work independently or with a brokerage firm.
-At Empire Home Loans we are approved with over 30 lenders.
-This allows us to lend on any residential scenario in California, Arizona or Washington.
+At Empire Home Loans we are approved with over 40 lenders.

 In contrast, a loan officer at a bank or credit union is limited to providing the loan products their employer offers.

 A borrower who gets a mortgage from a bank may end up paying more because of the bank’s overhead.
 Instead, a mortgage broker might be able to get you a loan with a better rate from the bank’s wholesale division.

 How a mortgage broker works

 A mortgage broker works with everyone involved in the lending process – from the real estate agent to the underwriter and closing agent – to make sure a borrower gets the best loan and the loan closes on time.

 A mortgage broker can work independently or with a brokerage firm as we do.
 Mortgage brokers research loan options and negotiate with lenders on behalf of their clients.
 A mortgage broker can also pull the buyer’s credit reports, verify their income and expenses and coordinate all of the loan paperwork.

 We have access to a powerful and intuitive loan-pricing system, as well, which prices a home loan across many lenders at one time, thereby speeding up and streamlining the process.